CSS Properties

 The

-property can take in the following values:auto
+align-selfproperty can take in the following values:auto,stretch,center,flex-start,flex-end,baseline,initialandinherit.

 all